Vinay-golkonda99/AIOps-Project/README.md

 # AIOps-Project

-# 🧠 GKE-Based AIOps Anomaly Detector with Canary Rollouts
+# 🧠 GKE-Based AIOps Anomaly Detector

 This project implements a full-stack **AIOps pipeline** using: